Trzebiatów: Middle Ages

+Modern era

 In 1504, Johannes Bugenhagen moved to the town and became Rector of the local school.
 On 13 December 1534 a diet was assembled in the town, where the Dukes Barnim XI and Philip I as well as the nobility officially introduced Lutheranism to Pomerania, against the vote of Erasmus von Manteuffel-Arnhausen, Prince-Bishop of Cammin.
 In the following month Bugenhagen drafted the new church order (Kirchenordnung), founding the Pomeranian Lutheran church (today's Pomeranian Evangelical Church).

 As a dowager, Sophia of Schleswig-Holstein-Sonderburg (1579–1658), widow of Philip II, Duke of Pomerania, lived in Treptow.
 Sophia's dower was a former nunnery, which she converted into a palace.
 While in Swedish service and thereafter Duke Francis Henry of Saxe-Lauenburg spent a lot of time with Duchess dowager Sophia in Treptow.
 Sophia's and Francis Henry's fathers were cousins.
 On 13 December 1637 Francis Henry and Marie Juliane of Nassau-Siegen (1612–1665) married in Treptow.
 Their first child was born in Treptow in 1640.
 Francis Henry also served Sophia as administrator of the estates pertaining to her dower.

-In 1637 Philip II died leaving the Pomeranian ducal house extinct.
+During the Thirty Years' War, in 1630, the town was besieged by forces of the Holy Roman Empire.
+In 1637 Bogusław XIII died leaving the Pomeranian ducal house extinct.
 At this point the duchy came under Swedish occupation with the Brandenburgian electors claiming succession in Pomerania.
 After the Thirty Years War the town became part of Brandenburg-Prussia in the Peace of Westphalia of 1648.
 It was part of the province of Pomerania.
+During the Seven Years' War, the town was occupied by Russia.

 In 1750 the local palace was refurbished in classicist style for General Frederick Eugene of Württemberg, who resided there – with interruptions – until 1763.
 In the late 18th century the Polish noblewoman and writer Maria Wirtemberska née Czartoryska resided at the palace, and her early works and translations were created here.
 The painter Jan Rustem visited her several times, and his paintings were part of the palace's art collection.
 The palace now houses a State public library, founded in 1946 and named after Maria Wirtemberska née Czartoryska since 1999.

-With the end of the Holy Roman Empire in 1806, Brandenburg-Pomerania, already since 1618 ruled in personal union with Ducal Prussia (Kingdom since 1701), also merged into Prussia and the different German confederacies and empires of which it formed part since.
+In 1806 the town was captured and then occupied by France.
+From 1871 to 1945 it former part of the German Reich.